 1 "Woolly Mammoth 2.0: The Aesthetics of Speculation in De-Extinction Science."
 Antennae: Journal of Nature in Visual Culture, Vol. 45, 2019.
 Ed.
 Giovanni Aloi (Forthcoming).

-2 "From the Galapagos Islands to the Frozen Zoo: Taxidermy, De-Extinction, and the Preservation of Lonesome George, the Last Pinta Island Tortoise."
+2 "Endling Taxidermy: Lonesome George, Global Genomics, and the Iconographies of Extinction."
 Configurations: A Journal of Literature, Science, and Technology, vol. 27, no. 1, 2019.
 Co-Edited by Sarah Bezan and Susan McHugh, Johns Hopkins University Press.
 (Forthcoming).

 3 “Necro-Eco: The Ecology of Death in Jim Crace’s Being Dead.”
 Mosaic: A Journal for the Interdisciplinary Study of Literature vol. 48, iss.
 3, Sept.
 2015, pp. 191-207.

 *Reprinted in Jim Crace.
 Ed.
 Lawrence Trudeau.
 Contemporary Literary Criticism Series.
 Layman Poupard Publishing, 2017.

 4 “Shame as a Structure of Feeling: Raped and Prostituted Women in J.M.
 Coetzee’s Disgrace and Futhi Ntshingila’s Shameless.”
 Journal of the African Literature Association vol. 7, iss.
 1, Summer/Fall 2012, pp. 15-24.

 5 “‘This earth, hot like burning coals’: Alchemical Transmutation in Animal’s People.”
 Criterion vol. 5, Spring 2012, pp. 99-108.